1 Growth Stock Down 50% You'll Regret Not Buying on the Dip

-Fool.com contributor Parkev Tatevosian brings you one growth stock that could make an excellent addition for long-term investors.
+Fool.com contributor Parkev Tatevosian highlights one growth stock that's riding a strong secular tailwind and could make an excellent addition to investor portfolios.

 When our analyst team has a stock tip, it can pay to listen.
 After all, the newsletter they have run for over a decade, Motley Fool Stock Advisor, has tripled the market.*